nova-pkgs/python/Doc/library/ssl.rst

    See http://egd.sourceforge.net/ or http://prngd.sourceforge.net/ for sources
    of entropy-gathering daemons.

-   .. availability:: not available with LibreSSL and OpenSSL > 1.1.0.
+   Availability: not available with LibreSSL and OpenSSL > 1.1.0

 .. function:: RAND_add(bytes, entropy)